Using aerial photography to reveal stories hidden in the Scottish landscape.

 By pairing traditional landscape photography with drone images taken from directly above the same locations, the project reveals a dual perspective: the view we’re used to, and the one we rarely see.
 Together, these images offer a new way to look at familiar terrain — and invite reflection on how the land is used, valued, and changed over time.

 With a background in documentary photography, I started photographing landscapes as a way to engage with the natural environment.
-Using a drone to shift perspective, these images are part of an ongoing project exploring conflicts and tensions within Scottish landscapes.
+Using a drone to shift perspective, these images are part of an ongoing project exploring stories hidden within Scottish landscapes.